Benefits During Retirement

 Retirees may cancel health or dental coverage at any time.
 If dental coverage is canceled, there will be no future opportunity to re-enroll.
 Re-enrollment in health insurance after cancelation is subject to Employee Trust Funds' policy.

 Retirees must enroll in Medicare Parts A & B at age 65 years.
-Failure to enroll will end eligibility for Group Health coverage.
+Failure to enroll will end eligibility for Employee Trust Funds-administered health coverage.

 If the value is greater than $2000, sick leave time will be administered through Precision Retirement Group or another Post Employment Health Plan (PEHP).
 Value of $2000 or less will be paid out.